jkocz/Larn/FOREST_TODO.md

     - Puzzle of mark
     - No trapdoors in forest
     - Post potion, store opens up with new items (some new, some like Slashing/Vorpal?)
+    - Stairs in addition to going further in?
+(If stairs, could be for special items?)

 - Monsters/balance:
     - Make e.g. hellhound immune to fire?